GlennCo

 Curriculum Objectives

-The DATA we capture :
+The DATA we capture for you is :

 1- The Total Time it takes to fix the defect and perform an operational check